thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 #### Convert Strategies to ActiveRecord Subclasses

-Continuing with our refactor, we'll change each of our strategy classes to inherit from `ActiveRecord::Base`.
+Continuing with our refactor, we'll change each of our strategy classes to inherit from `ApplicationRecord`.

-First, simply declare that the class is a child of `ActiveRecord::Base`:
+First, simply declare that the class is a child of `ApplicationRecord`:

 ` app/models/open_submittable.rb@e4809cd4:1